Date: 2021-03-25

 • Vertical jumps: While standing, jump up and keep your legs together while simultaneously raising your arms overhead and then lowering them back to the starting position.
 Repeat for 1-3 minutes.

 • Toe touch: Stand with your feet a few inches apart with your arms straight out to your sides.
-Keep one knee slightly bent and lift the opposite foot and slowly tap the front of the frame with your toe, then tap the side, then the front, then finally finish at your starting position.
+Keep one knee slightly bent lift the opposite foot and slowly tap the front of the frame with your toe, then tap the side, then the front, then finally finish at your starting position.
 Repeat with your other foot.

 • Straight ahead hold: Stand on the trampoline with your feet a few inches apart and your arms straight out in front.
 Keep one knee slightly bent and lift the opposite foot straight out in front of you.
 Hold this for 5-30 seconds and return to the starting position.
 Repeat the same move with the opposite foot and if possible, alternate five times.